George Triantis

-George G. Triantis (born November 3 1961) is the dean of Stanford Law School.
-He is an American lawyer focusing in bankruptcy, business and corporate law, commercial, contract and risk management.
+George G. Triantis (born November 3, 1961) is an American lawyer and academic who has been the dean of Stanford Law School since June 2024.

 He is currently the Charles J. Meyers Professor at Stanford Law School and formerly the James and Patricia Kowal Professor of Law, Associate Dean for Research, and faculty co-director of the Stanford Cyber Initiative.
 He was also previously the Eli Goldston Professor at Harvard Law School, and is also an Elected Fellow of the American Academy of Arts & Sciences.